 To be considered for scholarships at Augustana based on academic performance and/or talent requires a completed Application for Admission and Scholarship.
-Students must earn at least a 3.0 GPA while enrolled at Augustana to maintain these scholarships in subsequent years.
+Applicants must be student-athletes and must earn at least a 3.0 GPA while enrolled at Augustana to maintain these scholarships in subsequent years.

 The BigSun Organization is proud to be able to help young athletes succeed in their academic pursuits.
 In order to do our part, we are offering an annual scholarship to a deserving student.
 All student-athletes are eligible for this award, regardless of which sport they are participating in.

-The mission of The Bill Dickey Scholarship Association is to increase the participation of minority youngsters in the sport of golf as well as provide financial assistance in support of their efforts to experience the extraordinary advantage of education and opportunity.
+The mission of The Bill Dickey Scholarship Association is to increase the participation of minority youngsters in the sport of golf as well as provide financial assistance in their pursuit of education and opportunity.

 Billiard Education Foundation Academic Scholarship Program